Posted on Thursday, October 06, 2016

 When saving money is the goal of a do-it-yourself painting project, each expense needs to be carefully considered.
-Before starting a painting project, a common question for homeowners is if they need to prime a wall before painting it.
+Before starting a painting project, a common question is if you need to prime a wall before painting it.

 The simle answer is that primer is not always necessary, so it's possible to save money by omitting it.
 However, in many cases primer will actually save you money because it reduces the number of more expensive topcoats you will need to get beautiful, lasting results.

-The professional painters at ALLBRiGHT 1-800-PAINTING suggest using primers before painting in the following circumstances:
+The professional paint technicians at ALLBRiGHT 1-800-PAINTING suggest using primers before painting in the following circumstances:

 New Drywall & Skim Coating

 The process of drywall installation and/or skim coating leaves a great deal of highly absorbent space to paint, and it may require many coats of high quality paint to give adequate coverage.
 Use a coat or two of quality primer first, however, and the pores will be sealed and your new topcoat will cover nicely in one or two coats.